ABOUT STRAIT OUTTA TAIWAN

 Strait Outta Taiwan is structured across five core formats:

-• Taiwan Defense Tech Brief (forthcoming) Curated market and ecosystem intelligence on key developments shaping Taiwan’s defense and dual-use technology landscape.
+Taiwan Defense Tech Brief (forthcoming) — Curated open-source market and ecosystem intelligence on key developments shaping Taiwan’s defense and dual-use technology landscape.

-For media, speaking, due diligence, market intelligence, advisory, delegation-related, or general engagements, use the form below.
+For media, speaking, due diligence, open-source market intelligence, advisory, delegation-related, or general engagements, use the form below.

-Bryce C. Barros is a defense innovation and dual-use technology strategist focused on Taiwan and allied cooperation in the Indo-Pacific.
+Bryce C. Barros is a defense innovation and dual-use technology strategist focused on Taiwan, U.S., and allied cooperation in the Indo-Pacific.

 He is a former U.S. Senate National Security Advisor and has supported the U.S. Department of Defense’s innovation efforts.
 His experience spans national security policy, emerging technology, and geoeconomic statecraft, including work at the German Marshall Fund of the United States and Kharon.